When was Bill Clinton born?

 Bill Clinton enjoyed school, taking part in various activities.
 He enjoyed music and played the saxophone.
-There were times when he thought to spend his life as a career musician rather than the direction it took with law and politics.
+There were times when he thought of spending his life as a career musician rather than the direction it took with law and politics.
 He found a passion in high school for politics with the debating team.

 He met his wife while attending college at Yale.
-He has often stated he was impressed with her political views, her ability to communicate, and her motivation.
+He has often stated he was impressed with her political views, communication ability, and motivation.
 The couple met in 1971 and married in 1975.
 The couple resided in Arkansas upon completing law school.

 The Road to the Presidency

-Clinton is likable and people listen to him.
-His ability to capture an audience and communicate made it easy enough for him to take on some important roles.
-He was the Attorney General of Arkansas from 1977 until 1979.
+Clinton is likable, and people listen to him.
+His ability to capture an audience and communicate made it easy for him to take on some important roles.
+He was the Arkansas Attorney General from 1977 until 1979.
 He also served as the Governor of Arkansas during two different time periods.

 Bill Clinton was able to win two elections for the presidency.
 His terms ran from 1993 until 2001.
-Many were surprised in the first election to see him win over George H.W.
-Bush.
-He was 46 when he won his first term, and the 3rd youngest President in history.
+Many were surprised in the first election to see his victory over President George HW Bush.
+He was 46 when he won his first term and the 3rd youngest president in history.

 Philosophy as President